 So, what can you do if you want to reject an early decision offer from the college?

-The only valid reason for rejecting an early decision offer from a college is an inability to pay the cost of attendance, but you need to contact the financial aid office to negotiate a new aid package.
-If the reason is other than financial, then the student risks an acceptance from other colleges.
+The only valid reason for backing out of an early decision offer from a college is an inability to pay the cost of attendance, but you need to contact the financial aid office to negotiate a new aid package.
+If the reason is other than financial, then the student risks acceptance from other colleges.

 Consequences of Rejecting an Early Decision Offer